Rushikumar-06/EssentialsX-GUI/README.md

 ## ✨ | Features

+### General features:
+- Customizable permissions.
+- Database support: SQLite, MySQL, MariaDB (preferred over MySQL)
+- All messages are customizable.
+- Lightweight and high-performance.
+- Clean and structured code.

 ### Homes:
-- Customize the appearance of your home in the homes' GUI
+- Customize the appearance of your home in the homes' GUI.
   - Customizable home display name.
   - Customizable home display icon.
+- Chose the way you want to customize home item.
+  - Using the chat.
+  - Using an anvil.
+  - Using a GUI. *(Icons only)*
+  - Using item in hand. *(Icons only)*
+- Unique item for bed home.
+  - Possibility to customize the item according to the home's world.
-- Per-player home item editor.
+- Per-player home item editor, with preview home item.
-- Infinite number of homes supported.
+- Infinite number of homes supported. *(Integrated pagination system)*
 - Play custom sounds when an action is performed.
 - Home creation and deletion in a GUI.
+- Search for home by name.

 > **Supported EssentialsX features (2/2):**
 > - Essentials Homes
 > - Home limit per player.

 ### Kits:

 - Customize the appearance of your kits in the kits' GUI
   - Customizable kit display name.
   - Customizable kit display icon.
-- Infinite number of kits supported.
+- Chose the way you want to customize home item.
+  - Using the chat.
-- Play custom sounds when an action is performed.
+  - Using an anvil.
+  - Using a GUI. *(Icons only)*
+  - Using item in hand. *(Icons only)*
 - Admin view to manage kits.
   - Chose a player and give him a kit.
-  - Per-kit item editor.
+  - Per-kit content editor.
   - Kit creation and deletion in a GUI.
 - Player view to see owned kits.
   - Give kit to player when clicking on it.
   - Kits preview in a GUI.
+- Infinite number of kits supported. *(Integrated pagination system)*
+- Play custom sounds when an action is performed.
+- Search for kit by name.

 > **Supported EssentialsX features (3/3):**
 > - Essentials Kits